BernardoABDamasceno/MDJ-GigaGun/README.md

 ## Known Bugs:
  - got a bug with the flame thrower once where it took like half a second to change directions when walking, haven't been able to replicate it

  - flamethrower particles too narrow and short
  - explosion particles too small

  - bug where the flamethower flames were blue for a second after firing when first clicking into the game (once on startup)
  - some objects make the player start stutter walking

  - parameterizar tudo como deve de ser

- - arma no assembly muda conforme o quao alto ou baixo tu olhas
- - connection points iluminam-se uns aos outros com colisoes(?)
+ - connection points iluminam-se uns aos outros com colisoes(? i dont know what this means)

- ## Missing:
- - nav mesh hasn't yet been implemented in the new MOJO scene
+ - grenades sometimes pass thru ground(requires checking in new map)